ynotstartups/notes/notes/cheat-sheet-work.md

 # Cheat Sheet Work

+## At the end of Ad hoc meetings

+tell meeting participants

+- what I learn from the meeting
+- what I am going to do
+- thanks participants for their time

 ## Number of working days per 2 week sprint

 Working hour is from 9:00 - 12:30, 13:30 - 18:00, which is 3:30 + 4:30 = 8 hours per day.